-The NRC staff will record time and attendance, which indicates the hours spent on specific work products, using the new data structure.
+- The NRC staff will record time and attendance, which indicates the hours spent on specific work products, using the new data structure. - The NRC staff will continue to follow-up with the Agreement States in order to gain additional facts to inform the staff's analysis regarding a flat fee structure.